inkdropapp/docs-old/pages/student-discount.md

 ## Request your discount

-Please email us to [contact@inkdrop.info](mailto:contact@inkdrop.info) with below informations to apply it.
+Please email us to [contact@inkdrop.app](mailto:contact@inkdrop.app) with below informations to apply it.

 * Your full name
 * Your registered account's email address